-Steven Gerrard’s status as a Liverpool icon is cemented in history – but it’s fair to say his Anfield exit was more of a nightmare than a fairytale.
+Steven Gerrard’s status as a Liverpool legend is cemented in history – but it’s fair to say his Anfield exit was a nightmare rather than a fairytale.

 In January 2015, Liverpool announced Gerrard would leave upon the expiry of his contract at the end of the season, despite having offered the midfielder a new deal.

 The Reds had come so close to winning the title the previous season, but Brendan Rodgers had begun to limit Gerrard’s playing time and so he decided to move on.

 It was a sad farewell for the former England captain, who was left on the bench for the entirety of a Champions League tie at Real Madrid, lost in the semi-finals of the League and FA Cups, and was beaten 6-1 at Stoke City in his final appearance for the club.

 Another flashpoint came in March when Gerrard was sent off just 38 seconds after coming on as a substitute in his last clash against fierce rivals Manchester United.

 In the eyes of some, Gerrard let Liverpool down that day after letting his emotions get the better of him.
 For us, it was one of the highlights of his career.
 In fact, it was f*cking brilliant.

 There was plenty of hope among Liverpool fans after the club finished second in 2013-14, only for Rodgers’ men to make a slow start to the following campaign to leave themselves playing catch up on Manchester United in the hope of securing a top-four spot.

 After losing seven of their opening 16 Premier League fixtures, the Reds went on a 13-match unbeaten run, dropping points just three times prior to the visit of Louis van Gaal’s men – a sequence of results which had cut the gap to just three points.